Relating graph auto-encoders to linear models: Preliminaries

 Here $Z_{\relu}\in \mathbb{R}^{n \times d}$ is the latent space representation with embedding dimension $d$, and the matrix $\hat{A}$ is the reconstructed adjacency matrix.
 Note that $\hat{A}$ is a real-valued matrix that aims to capture the likelihood of each edge in the graph.
 To obtain a binary adjacency matrix as a final result, we discretize by thresholding the values at $0.5$.
 The loss function optimized by the auto-encoder is the cross-entropy between the target matrix $A$ and the reconstructed adjacency matrix $\hat{A}$.
-It is minimized over the parameters $W^{(l)}$ of the encoder, while the decoder is a deterministic function that is not learned from the data: for a graph with adjacency matrix $A$, latent space embedding $Z$ and with $\sigma(\cdot)$ denoting the sigmoid function, the loss is formalized as follows:
+It is minimized over the encoder's parameters $W^{(l)}$.
+The decoder is a deterministic function and is not learned from the data.
+For a graph with adjacency matrix $A$, latent space embedding $Z$, and with $\sigma(\cdot)$ denoting the sigmoid function, the loss is formalized as follows:

 Below we compare GAEs based on a relu encoder with a simplified model based on a linear encoder.